Skip to main content

 Notice

-Macro Control Overview
+Macro Control overview

 Each Macro Control can be assigned to one destination with the full range of the selected parameter.
 On the other hand, the same parameter can be the destination of more than one Macro Control.